By Jeff Lucas, Head of Americas Sales, Verizon Media.

 We saw an opportunity to further streamline this path in a few ways, including hutting off redundant supply connections, working with supply partners to reduce duplications and optimize connections to quality, high-performing inventory, and implementing a machine-learning inventory-scoring system to help monitor and evaluate constant improvements to our SPO efforts.

-SPO is just another step Oath is taking to ensure advertisers are connecting with audiences across quality inventory.
+SPO is just another step Verizon Media is taking to ensure advertisers are connecting with audiences across quality inventory.